apendua/meteor-actions/README.md

   console.log('someone performed an action on user');
 });
 ```
-The only single argument passed to the callback is the value
+The single argument passed to the callback is the value
 returned by the action routine.
-If an action throws an error,
+If the action throws an error,
-the `onError` callbacks will be triggered instead with error
+the `onError` callbacks will be triggered instead of `onSuccess`,
-object passed as the first argument.
+with the error object passed as the first argument.

 You can also specify `onError` and `onSuccess` callbacks
 for a specific action call like this: